-Our cash requirements include our dividends, to our shareholders, distributions to our OP Unit holders, general and administrative expenses, debt service, other expenses related to managing our existing portfolio as well as acquisition and unfunded tenant improvement costs.
-The sources of liquidity to fund these cash requirements include rental revenue from the leasing of our properties, which is our primary source of cash flow, borrowings under our revolving credit facility and equity and debt issuances either in the public or private markets.
+Our cash requirements include the payment of dividends to our shareholders, distributions to our OP Unitholders, general and administrative expenses, debt service, other expenses related to managing our existing portfolio as well as acquisitions and unfunded tenant commitments.
+The sources of liquidity to fund these cash requirements include rental revenue from the leasing of our properties, which is our primary source of cash flow, borrowings under our revolving credit facility and equity and debt issuances either in the public or private markets, if markets permit.
 Where possible, we also may issue OP Units to acquire properties from existing owners seeking a tax-deferred transaction.

-As of December 31, 2022, we had \$134.2 million of liquidity comprised of \$45.2 million of cash and cash equivalents and \$89.0 million available on our \$90.0 million revolving credit facility.
-The ongoing challenges posed by the increase in interest rates and inflation could adversely impact our cash flow from continuing operations but we expect that cash flow from continuing operations over the next twelve months, together with cash on hand, will be adequate to fund our business operations, cash dividends to our shareholders, distributions to our OP Unit holders and debt service.
-Acquisitions and unfunded tenant improvement costs may require funding from borrowings, equity issuance and or issuance of OP units.
+As of December 31, 2023, we had \$114.8 million of liquidity comprised of \$25.8 million of cash and cash equivalents and \$89.0 million available on our \$90.0 million revolving credit facility, subject to sufficient collateral in the borrowing base.
+The challenges posed by the increase in interest rates and inflation could adversely impact our cash flow from continuing operations but we expect that cash flow from continuing operations over the next twelve months, together with cash on hand, will be adequate to fund our business operations, cash dividends to our shareholders, distributions to our OP Unitholders and debt service.
+Acquisitions and unfunded tenant improvement costs may require funding from borrowings, equity issuance and or issuance of OP Units.
 We cannot however, be certain that these sources of funds will be available at a time and upon terms acceptable to us in sufficient amounts in the future.